DuongVu39/Code_Challenge/doc/notebook.md

  From 34 678 to (633 x 2) obs

--  Pros:
+Pros:

 - Quick

-- Cons:
+Cons:

 - Lose lots of information
-  - Unrealistic assumption
+- Unrealistic assumption about the world (balanced datasest while validation may not be balance)

 #### Upsampling:

-Copy and paste the one with label 1
+Copy and paste the ones with label 1

--  Pros:
+Pros:

 - Quick

-  -
-- Cons:
+Cons:

-  - Unrealistic assumption
+- Unrealistic assumption - messing with labels distribution

 ### Ensemble:

 Get 633 label 1 with different 633 label 0 and fit several models.

-- Pros:
+Pros:

 - Retain more information
+- taking into account of several obs of label 0

-- Cons:
+Cons:

 - Time complexity
-  - Unrealistic assumption about the world (balanced datasest while validation may not be balance)
+- still unrealistic assumption with balanced label distribution

 #### Oversampling